Colombian Americans

 Many communities throughout the United States have significant Colombian American populations.
-Florida (916,247) has the highest concentration of Colombian Americans in the United States, followed by New York (461,128), New Jersey (311,277), Texas (148,824) and California (134,929).
+Florida (826,391) has the highest concentration and population of Colombian Americans in the United States, followed by New York (311,685), New Jersey (300,637), Texas (134,865), and California (120,873).

 History

 The first Colombian immigrants who settled in the United States likely arrived in the 1800s.
 However, the Colombian presence in the United States would not be known with certainty since the U.S. census included all the South Americans that lived in the United States in the "other Latinos" category.

 The first community of Colombian origin was formed after World War I, through the arrival of several hundred professionals (nurses, accountants, laboratory technicians, pharmacists, and bilingual secretaries) that established themselves in New York City; later on, more people were added to the community when Colombian students decided to stay in the U.S. after they finished their studies.
 Most immigrants settled in Manhattan for many years until the late 1970s when they started to migrate to Jackson Heights, a middle-class neighborhood in the borough of Queens in New York City, that has good housing, schools and churches.
 The growth of the Colombian population was slow until 1940, when there was an increase in Colombian immigration to New York.